labhi-26/Cognifyz-Technologies-Data-Analysis-Project/README.md

 #### 1. **North Indian**: Approximately 9.80% of the restaurants in the dataset serve this cuisine.
 #### 2. **North Indian, Chinese**: Around 5.35% of the restaurants offer a combination of North Indian and Chinese cuisines.
 #### 3. **Chinese**: Approximately 3.71% of the restaurants specialize in Chinese cuisine.

+## Level 1 Task 2
+### Task: City Analysis
+### Identify the city with the highest number of restaurants in the dataset
+#### The city with the highest number of restaurants in the dataset is New Delhi, boasting a total of 5473 restaurants.
+This indicates New #### Delhi's significant presence within the dataset and underscores its importance in the culinary landscape captured by the data.